Everyone talks about training engagement — but what does it really mean?

 Great Content Design and deep Trainer Credibility are vital — but they’re not enough.

-Now it’s time to add in that wonderful Human Connection.
-This aspect comes into play ‘in’ the training Room – whether face to face or online.
+Now comes Human Connection.
+This is the aspect that comes alive in the training room — whether face to face or online.

 If I had to choose one observation about Human Connection, it would be this: people need to feel safe to learn.

-People crave environments that provide the psychological safety to talk about real challenges.
+People crave environments where they feel safe enough to talk about real challenges.

-A safe place where they can ask hard and even embarrassing questions.
+A place where they can ask hard and even (in their minds) embarrassing questions.

 At the end of many sessions, Participants tell us something that I treasure: